Employers are challenged to seek new ways to realign working practices with today’s workforce reality.

 The message is clear: older workers are not less productive, and they do not hold back age-diverse groups, while longstanding employees typically add value through their expertise and experience, despite their higher cost.

-It follows those employers who work to retain their older, tenured workers through flexible-work and phased-retirement arrangements can capitalise on their valuable attributes.
-In fact, according to Global Talent Trends data, companies that expect their workforce to be energised are twice as likely to plan to offer phased retirement options.
+It follows those employers who work to retain their older, tenured workers through flexible-work and phased-retirement arrangements can capitalize on their valuable attributes.
+In fact, according to Global Talent Trends data, companies that expect their workforce to be energized are twice as likely to plan to offer phased retirement options.

 Companies have been adopting a range of successful solutions, particularly post-pandemic.
 Mercer’s data shows the three most popular are: enabling employees to adapt their retirement benefits to meet different personal circumstances (39%), proactively offering older workers different employment options like project-based roles, gig, etc. (38%) and offering part-time, flexible, or phased retirement choices (36%).

 Again, this is a complex and nuanced exercise.
-We have worked closely with the WEF to create a 10-factor framework that helps companies establish their parameters for an effective later-life working programme.
+We have worked closely with the WEF to create a 10-factor framework that helps companies establish their parameters for an effective later-life working program.